-More information on Veteran's Affairs can be found here.
+More information on military policies can be found here.

 A Mount Mercy graduate or a person who holds a baccalaureate degree from another institution, whose accreditation is comparable to that granted by Mount Mercy, may earn a second baccalaureate degree at Mount Mercy by fulfilling the following requirements:

 - Must be admitted or readmitted to Mount Mercy and to a major other than the major of the original degree.